chris-langager/event-ledger/readme.md

 # event-ledger

-A simple event store for nodejs, persisted in postgres.
+A simple event store for Node.js, persisted in Postgres.